RocGod/Resume-Template/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Page material

+In asset directory, there is a data folder which contains a JSON file that has my personal experience, you can change the content to yours.
+In images folder, there is my own photo, please don't use my Photo in other websites as material.